marcelpetrick/DevNotes/BeenThereSeenThat/20230608_Product_Backlog_Management_Strategies_for_Success/README.md

 * incomplete participation
 *  communication issues
 * ineffective tool usage
-* don't plan to far ahead .. or too detailed ahead
+* don't plan too far ahead .. or too detailed ahead
 * people should not be afraid to share their ideas
    * foster culture of healthy, constructive discussions!
 * remove artificial obstacles like flow-states: because all tickets should move from all states to all states (known problem..)